Margin can be used to increase your market exposure or provide fast access to cash for your personal needs.

 Retain more of your buying power by evaluating the maintenance requirements of securities before you make purchases.

-Once you open a margin account, Scottrade offers immediate access to your borrowed funds without extra paperwork, credit checks or approvals.
+Once you open a margin account, Scottrade offers access to your borrowed funds without additional credit checks.
 In addition to being easy to access, margin loans can have lower interest rates than other loan types to help you meet your personal financial goals at a lower cost.

 Ways to Use Margin Loans